 Persistent behaviour issues are often complex and take time to solve.
-The following flow chart should be used when planning intervention to deal with persistent poor behaviour.
+The flow chart on the following page should be used when planning intervention to deal with persistent poor behaviour.

 6. Record Keeping

 All behaviour which reaches the red card should be logged in the school's Provision Map software so that it can be monitored by the Leadership Team and persistent problems identified and tackled.